How to create sprite sheets & animations for PixiJS 8

 pixijs-spritesheet-example.js

-// get all animations from of the multipack set (stored in the first sprite sheet)
+// get all animations of the multipack set (stored in the first data file)

 const animations = PIXI.Assets.cache.get('spritesheets/sheet-0.json').data.animations;